Paul Stephenson just posted an in-depth interview with me on his website.

 Reflection.
 Defiance.
 Insects.
 What more could you want from poetry?

-You can read the full review in the November print edition, and online.
+You can read the full review at Poetry International.